Should you buy an electric car through your business?

 Does it make a difference if I lease the car rather than buying it outright?

-The main difference here, other than the obvious cashflow benefits, is that you will be able to recover 50% of the VAT charged on the lease but you will only be able to take a deduction for Corporation Tax purposes of the amount of the lease in that particular year.
+Leasing a car allows businesses to recover 50% of the VAT charged on the lease payments.
+Additionally, the lease payments are deductible for Corporation Tax purposes in the year they are incurred.
 There is no change to any tax you might pay as an individual.

 What about running costs/insurance/fuel etc?

-As the car is owned by the company, all the running costs can be paid for by the company and any associated VAT reclaimed.
-Regarding fuel, if the car is fully electric then there is no additional tax charge for the company paying for the full cost of the electricity and there may even be grants available for installing electric charging points.
-For petrol or diesel cars then there will be additional tax charges on you personally if the company pays for the fuel.
+When the company owns the car, it can cover all running costs, including insurance and maintenance, and reclaim any associated VAT.
+For fully electric cars, there is no additional tax charge for the company covering the cost of electricity used for charging.
+There may also be grants available for installing electric charging points.
+For petrol or diesel cars, if the company pays for fuel, there could be additional tax charges on the individual.

 This all sounds like a lot of hassle, can’t I just buy it myself and take the money out of the company?